Aslaan001/CIS_Problems/Relic search/problem.md

 ## Description

-In the boundless lands of `Infinitia`, there exists a legendary path lined with `Relics of Time`.
-These relics are arranged in a `Nubeian Order` `(sorted in non-decreasing order)` along an infinite trail that stretches beyond the horizon.
+In the boundless lands of `CipherLand`, there exists a legendary path lined with `Relics of Time`.
+These relics are arranged in a `Nubeian Order` `(sorted in non-decreasing order)` along a trail that stretches beyond the horizon.

 You, the brave Time Seeker, have been tasked to retrieve a specific relic with a `power value 'k'`.
 But there’s a catch — the trail is very long, and you `cannot traverse it entirely as you have limited time`.
 You need a clever strategy to locate the relic efficiently without wandering forever.